jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_client_supportbundle.md

 ---
 title: Configure support bundle emails
-summary: "Select the message service for the Spotlight Client to use to send a Support bundle to Dell (Build the support bundle)."
+summary: "Select the message service for the Spotlight Client to use to send a Support bundle to Dell."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_cfg_client_supportbundle.html
 folder: SpotlightEnterprise